An independent, loyal and high energy breed!

 When you adopt a new puppy, it will be important to begin training them right away.
 Even as young puppies, pointers are very intelligent and able to begin learning commands and expectations.
 Be sure to closely supervise your new puppy and puppy-proof your home to prevent any accidental injuries or damage to your important belongings.

-Pointers are a good dog to have around children, but not ideal for homes that have infants or toddlers.
+The pointer is a good dog to have around children, but not ideal for homes that have infants or toddlers.
 Pointers enjoy playing with kids, but could accidentally injure a baby or toddler by jumping onto them or knocking them with their wagging tail.
 It is important to note that you’ll always want to supervise children around a pointer, as you would with any other dog breed.
 Teach children how to appropriately play and interact with your dog to prevent accidental injuries to the dog or your child.

 Popular Names for Pointers